ERDDAP/erddap/PROGRAMMER_GUIDE.md

   - You want to write another saveAs_FileType_ method.
 If so, we recommend that you find the closest existing saveAs_FileType_ method in EDDGrid or EDDTable and use that code as a starting point.

 Those situations have the advantage that the code you write is self-contained.
 You won't need to know all the details of ERDDAP's internals.
 And it will be easy for us to incorporate your code in ERDDAP.
-Note that if you do submit code, the license will need compatible with the ERDDAP [license](https://erddap.github.io/setup.html#license) (e.g., [Apache](https://www.apache.org/licenses/), [BSD](https://www.opensource.org/licenses/bsd-license.php), or [MIT-X](https://www.opensource.org/licenses/mit-license.php)).
+Note that if you do submit code, the license will need compatible with the ERDDAP™ [license](https://erddap.github.io/setup.html#license) (e.g., [Apache](https://www.apache.org/licenses/), [BSD](https://www.opensource.org/licenses/bsd-license.php), or [MIT-X](https://www.opensource.org/licenses/mit-license.php)).
 We'll list your contribution in the [credits](CREDITS.md).

 - If you have a feature not covered above that you would like to add to ERDDAP, it is recommended to first create a discussion thread in the [GitHub Discussions](https://github.com/ERDDAP/erddap/discussions/categories/ideas).
-For significant features/changes the Technical Board will discuss them and decide on whether to approve adding it to ERDDAP.
+For significant features/changes the Technical Board will discuss them and decide on whether to approve adding it to ERDDAP™.

 ### **Judging Your Code Contributions**
 If you want to submit code or other changes to be included in ERDDAP, that is great.
 Your contribution needs to meet certain criteria in order to be accepted.
 If you follow the guidelines below, you greatly increase the chances of your contribution being accepted.\

-  - The ERDDAP project is managed by a  NATD (NOAA Appointed Technical Director) with input from a Technical Board.\
+  - The ERDDAP™ project is managed by a  NATD (NOAA Appointed Technical Director) with input from a Technical Board.\
     From 2007 (the beginning of ERDDAP) through 2022, that was Bob Simons (also the Founder-Leader).
 Starting in January 2023, that is Chris John.
-Basically, the NATD is responsible for ERDDAP, so s/he has the final word on decisions about ERDDAP code, notably about the design and whether a given pull request will be accepted or not.
+Basically, the NATD is responsible for ERDDAP, so s/he has the final word on decisions about ERDDAP™ code, notably about the design and whether a given pull request will be accepted or not.
 It needs to be this way partly for efficiency reasons (it works great for Linus Torvalds and Linux) and partly for security reasons: Someone has to tell the IT security people that s/he takes responsibility for the security and integrity of the code.\

   - The NATD doesn't guarantee that s/he will accept your code.\
-    If a project just doesn't work out as well as we had hoped and if it can't be salvaged, the NATD won't include the project in the ERDDAP distribution.
+    If a project just doesn't work out as well as we had hoped and if it can't be salvaged, the NATD won't include the project in the ERDDAP™ distribution.
 Please don't feel bad.
 Sometimes projects don't work out as well as hoped.
 It happens to all software developers.
 If you follow the guidelines below, you greatly increase your chances of success.\

   - It's best if the changes are of general interest and usefulness.\
-    If the code is specific to your organization, it is probably best to maintain a separate branch of ERDDAP for your use.
+    If the code is specific to your organization, it is probably best to maintain a separate branch of ERDDAP™ for your use.
 Axiom does this.
 Fortunately, Git makes this easy to do.
 The NATD wants to maintain a consistent vision for ERDDAP, not allow it to become a kitchen sink project where everyone adds a custom feature for their project.\

   - Follow the Java Code Conventions.\